Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Smooth manifolds

 \subsection{Bundles and algebraic $K$-theory}

-In the present section we define algebraic $K$-theory in terms of the symmetric monoidal stack of bundles by Definition \ref{jul1501} and sheafification.
-Recall the Definition \ref{jul1401} of $i\Vect_{Mf,\C}$. \begin{ddd} We let $i\Vect_{Mf,\Z}$ be the symmetric monoidal stack on $\Mf\times {\bReg_\Z}$ which associates to $M\times X$ the symmetric monoidal (with respect to {direct sum}) groupoid of locally free{, locally} finitely generated sheaves of $\pr_{X}^{*} \cO_{X}$-modules on $M\times X$. \end{ddd}
+In the present subsection we generalize Definition \ref{jul0870} of the algebraic $K$-theory sheaves to the case of a non-trivial manifold direction.
+Recall that $i\Vect_{Mf,\C}$ is the symmetric monoidal stack of bundles on the site $\Mf\times \Sm_{\C}$, which we interpret as in \eqref{gdhjqwgdjhqwgdjqwhdgwqdwqhjdgwqdqwdqwdqwdqwd}.
+In a similar manner, we consider the symmetric monoidal stack $i\Vect_{Mf,\Z}$ on the site $\Mf\times {\bReg_\Z}$ which associates to $M\times X$ the symmetric monoidal (with respect to {direct sum}) groupoid of locally free and finitely generated sheaves of $\pr_{X}^{*} \cO_{X}$-modules on $M\times X$.
+We again interpret this stack as an object